|Date of Birth||15 June 1954, Chicago, Illinois, USA|

 Mini Bio (1)

-James Belushi was born June 15, 1954, in Chicago.
+James Belushi was born June 15, 1954, in Chicago, to Agnes Demetri (Samaras) and Adam Anastos Belushi, a restaurant owner.
+His father was an Albanian immigrant, from Qytezë, and his mother was also of Albanian descent.
 The third of four children - his brother was John Belushi - he grew up in Wheaton, Illinois.
 A high school teacher, impressed by his improvisational skills while giving speeches, convinced him to to be in a school play.
 After that, he joined the school's drama club.
 Today, if asked why he got involved in acting, he will jokingly say, "Because of girls.
 In the drama club, there were about 20 girls and six guys.
 And the same thing with choir - more girls!".
 He attended the College of DuPage and Southern Illinois University, where he graduated with a degree in Speech and Theater Arts.

 - IMDb Mini Biography By: Anonymous